 If you have dreamed about exploring your passion for theater in college, the stages at Hofstra University can provide you with many unique and exciting opportunities to develop your craft onstage and behind the scenes.
 Many graduates from Hofstra’s drama program have gone on to success in film, television, on Broadway and off Broadway.

 The Hofstra Drama faculty supports the idea that theater artists should approach their craft with the broad understanding that can be acquired in a liberal arts setting.
 The drama program has embedded its performance and production program in a curriculum that requires a complement of general education courses including English composition, math and natural sciences, social sciences, languages and literature.

-No audition is required to major in drama at Hofstra University.
-All drama students begin as B.A. candidates and have the option to apply for the B.F.A. programs in their sophomore year.
+No audition is required to major in drama performance at Hofstra University.
+All performance or generalist students begin as B.A. candidates and have the option to apply for the B.F.A. program in their sophomore year.
 In the first year the B.A. and the B.F.A. programs are the same, and courses such as Introduction to the Theater, Play Analysis, Technical Production, and Acting or Theater Design Fundamentals are applicable to either degree.

 The B.A. in Drama